 Let’s take Jira, for example.
 If you look at the client-to-server requests made to load and view a Jira issue, you’ll see that roughly 80% of those requests come from static resources that can be cached and delivered by a CDN.
 That means the bulk of the actions that cause slow response time are delivered by a nearby edge server, improving response time and reducing the load of the primary instance.

-How a CDN can impact performance
+How a CDN can improve performance

 We’ve seen customers with as many as 100 and as few as three remote locations working from the same instance, and both scenarios have resulted in a drag on performance.
 By enabling a CDN, the first request for each static asset returns to the Jira instance and the CDN picks up the remaining static asset requests and delivers them from a nearby cache, rendering your instance faster for remote users and reducing your Jira request load.